-Workstream True North Metric Vision Goal Countermeasures Current Status Level of Risk To Achieving in year Goal Level of Risk for progressing actions Belonging Belonging Staff Engagement Index Central to HDFT's strategic vision is that it should create a great place to work with the right people, with the right skills in the right roles.
+Workstream True North Metric Vision Goal Countermeasures Current Status Level of Risk To Achieving in year Goal Level of Risk for progressing actions Looking after our people Staff Engagement Index Central to HDFT's strategic vision is that it should create a great place to work with the right people, with the right skills in the right roles.
 This includes providing a caring working environment that promotes wellbeing and innovation whilst improving quality and safety.
 The ambition is to understand how colleagues are feeling towards HDFT as a place to work and as an employer using a range of emotional indicators.
-The twin ambitions are to: 1.
-Continuously improve the level of survey response rates.
-2. Improve the overall Staff Engagement Score To continually improve our Employee Engagement Score against Pulse survey benchmark by having a framework for leaders and line managers which supports colleagues to bring their whole selves to bring their whole selves to work and that they belong, that they feel they can influence their role and suggest improvements and that they feel their Health & Wellbeing is a key priority in the Trust Goals: 1.
-Continuously improving trend regarding Inpulse survey response rate.
-2. Continuously tracking above our benchmark group engagement score.
-3. Validate the improvement by seeing an improvement in the National Staff Survey Overall Engagement Score in the 2024 survey results.
-Incorporating the NHSE "Expectations of Line Managers" into HDFT people management infrastructure and developing appraisal and diagnostic tool to reflect IMPACT behaviours.
+The twin ambitions are to: To continually improve our Employee Engagement Score against Pulse survey benchmark by having a framework for leaders and line managers which supports colleagues to bring their whole selves to work and that they belong, that they feel they can influence their role and suggest improvements and that they feel their Health & Wellbeing is a key priority in the Trust Incorporating the NHSE "Expectations of Line Managers" into HDFT people management infrastructure and developing appraisal and diagnostic tool to reflect IMPACT behaviours.
 Implementation of Workforce Disability Equality Standard action plan and a focused piece of work on age and disability discrimination.
 (Also implementing the Workforce Race Equality Standard action plan.)
-HDFT IMPACT programme (Transformation and Continuous Improvement): methodology implementation across the Trust will enable staff to influence how their role is carried out.
-Additional countermeasure added to the Staff Engagement A3 showing data regarding the teams with a below 5% completion rate.
-This data to be included in Clinical Directorate Performance Review Meetings and additionally followed up via Directorate Boards.
-Trust National Staff Survey response rate is 49% against a 50% benchmark for Acute/Community Trusts.
+HDFT IMPACT programme (Transformation and Continuous Improvement): Trust National Staff Survey response rate is 49% against a 50% benchmark for Acute/Community Trusts.
 This is a 3% increase on last year's response rate.
 Teamwork survey, which closed 31.7.24 response rate was 30%.
 Engagement score for July 2024 is 7.15 against a benchmark score of 6.55.
 This is an increase on the previous engagement score in April 2024 of 6.79.
-Executive Director Appraisal process up-dated to incorporate HFDT IMPACT Leadership Behaviours and methodology and NHSE Competency Framework for Board Level Leaders.
+Executive Director Appraisal process up- dated to incorporate HFDT IMPACT Leadership Behaviours and Belonging Continuously improve the level of survey response rates.
+Improve the overall Staff Engagement Score Goals: 1.
+Continuously improving trend regarding Inpulse survey response rate.
+2. Continuously tracking above our benchmark group engagement score.
+3. Validate the improvement by seeing an improvement by seeing an improvement in the National Staff Survey Overall Engagement Score in the 2024 survey results. methodology implementation across the Trust will enable staff to influence how their role is carried out.
+Additional countermeasure added to the Staff Engagement A3 showing data regarding the teams with a below 5% completion rate.
+This data to be included in Clinical Directorate Performance Review Meetings and additionally followed up via Directorate Boards. methodology and NHSE Competency Framework for Board Level Leaders.
 Work programme underway to introduce Line Manager appraisal and strengthen the 4S appraisal for all staff to align with HDFT IMPACT and address feedback regarding the efficacy of the current process in aiding colleagues to understand their objectives and how their improve their area of work.
 Reasonable Adjustments Toolkit launched 1 November 2024 to assist colleagues and line managers in establishing appropriate adjustments to enable them to remain in or return to work.
-The passport is reviewed annually as a maximum timescale and the colleague takes the passport with them if they change roles, avoiding the need to repeat discussions and agreement to adjustments.
+The passport is reviewed annually as a maximum timescale and the colleague takes the passport with them